Overheard one morning in a New York Subway near Broadway:

 - It is not customary to tip in all parts of the world.
 The language of generosity is not the same everywhere.

-My friend insists that there are some wonderful customers in after church on Sundays, but she added that she “would rather work Friday nights with the drunk people than Sunday afternoons.”
+My friend insists that there are some wonderful customers in her restaurant after church on Sundays, but she added that she “would rather work Friday nights with the drunk people than Sunday afternoons.”

 What do these this firsthand experience with Christians say about us and our Lord?

-What might we say about ourselves, and more importantly, about a life in Jesus if we were to follow Biblical teaching and be polite and generous customers?
+What might we say about ourselves, and more importantly, about a life in Jesus if we were to follow the biblical teaching to be polite and generous customers?

 My server friend is a Christian and she really enjoys what she does.
 Perhaps it is because she is a Christian that she is such an excellent server.
 It’s in how she views other people.
 She works hard to facilitate their experience while in the restaurant.
 She does this by showing respect and being pleasant.
 She listens to what they say and tries to intuit what they need so that she can give them the best service possible.
 This, for her, is the essence of the service industry, but is it not also the essence of living in Christ?
 To love and respect people because they are created in God’s image and to put their needs over yours?

-My wife explained to me her view as we walked away.
-She firmly believes that the cost of the evening is not just the meals and the tickets to the show; it’s the tips as well.
+My wife firmly believes that the cost of the evening is not just the meals and the tickets to the show; it’s the tips as well.
 If people can’t afford both, then they can’t afford to go out.
 It’s wrong to make your server subsidize your night out.